paleolimbot/rcanvec/README.md

 # rcanvec
 An R package to access and plot CanVec and CanVec+ data for rapid basemap creation in Canada

+**NOTE**: If you're getting all kinds of warnings about how your sheet may not exist, you need to upgrade to the newest version of `rcanvec`!
+GeoGratis changed the download directory for sheets organized in this way such that an update is required to access the information.

 {ranvec} provides an interface to the National Topographic System (NTS), which is the way in which a number of freely available Canadian datasets are organized.
 CanVec and CanVec+ datasets, which include all data used